Jessicavazm/t3-revision-part1/README.md

 Event Parameter:
 - The second part, the event object, provides details about what happened during the event, which you can use inside your callback function.
 - Event parameter is useful when you need to prevent default behaviour, know which element had the event listener or access additional information about the event.
+- Leave the event parameter empty if you don’t need to access any details about the event.
+However, if you need to access event-specific properties, like the clicked element (event.target), prevent the default behavior (event.preventDefault()), stop propagation (event.stopPropagation()), or retrieve details like key presses (event.key), you must include the event parameter in your function

 ## Rock, Paper, Scissors application